Campus, Full-time and Part-time

 The pre-join BSc (Hons) Professional Policing degree covers the national curriculum for the police constable role and is a qualification recognised by the police service as one of the entry routes for the role of police constable.
 We hold a licence from the College of Policing to deliver this course and following approval of the content will meet all College of Policing set requirements.

 UCLan have a longstanding reputation for the delivery of policing courses developed and run in partnership with The College of Policing and The Police Service.
-The BSc (Hons) Professional Policing is the pre-join degree for entry into the service as a police constable, and provides the student with the necessary knowledge and many of the skills required for the police constable role.

 Our typical offer is 72 UCAS Points.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.
 General Studies accepted